gitty-what-gitty-who/synchronize/README.md

 ## ⚠️ Warning

 > **Deleted files on the local system will also be deleted from the USB drive during synchronization.**
-> Ensure that you maintain a mirrored copy, not a backup.

 ---